interop2016/interop2016.github.io/Submission.md

 ### Authors Kit

-The final paper must follow the guidelines provided in the [Author’s Kit](http://lrec2016.lrec-conf.org/en/submission/authors-kit/) and it should be in pdf unprotected format.
+The **camera-ready** version must follow the guidelines provided in the [Author’s Kit](http://lrec2016.lrec-conf.org/en/submission/authors-kit/) and it should be in pdf unprotected format.

 ### How to submit

-Please submit through the [START conference tool](https://www.softconf.com/lrec2016/INTEROP/).
+Please submit the **camera-ready** version through the [START conference tool](https://www.softconf.com/lrec2016/INTEROP/).

 {% include format.md %}